 My bestie, Laurie, had posted on Facebook that her friend, Greg, had been in an accident and flipped his SUV.
 His Husky puppy, Argus who was with him in the vehicle, had bolted out of a broken window and ran away from the scene.
 Greg was taken to the hospital to make sure he was okay and had no idea where Argus had gone.

 When I received Laurie’s message, I assumed she was saying the accident had just happened or at least not too long before her call.
 Later I found that it had been hours.
 Since the accident supposedly happened near an intersection behind my neighborhood, Laurie was alerting me in case I happened to run across Argus on the loose while I was out and about.
 After hearing from her though, I felt compelled to go looking for Argus.
 The accident occurred on a highway that is Continue reading…

 Shayne is a horse at Remus Horse Sanctuary and he happens to be the oldest horse in the world.
 He is 52 years of age and still looks amazing for his many years here on this earth.
 Shayne became a bit of a celebrity a few months ago, as all of the tabloid papers in the UK wanted to write about him, they descended on Remus in droves and happily photographed him as he trotted proudly around the field.
 This did put Remus on the map and was a huge sensation but unfortunately it did not mean more donations for the Sanctuary, instead more people phoning up to re-home their elderly horses.

 Remus through diet, dental care, blacksmiths, veterinary and holistic care are able to care for many of their horses expertly, who are in their 30′s, 40′s and of course Shayne who is in his 50′s.
-They strive to give their Continue reading…
+Continue reading…